10Sadique/Bankist-App/README.md

 ## What is Bankist?

 <p>This a demo banking app.
 It has a working user login system.
 The money transfer between accounts is also working.
 The existing accounts can be closed forever if the user wants to.<br>The app also has a loan system.
 The users can issue loan if they have 10% or above amount deposit of the desired amount of loan in their account.  <br>The Account Closing process is working.
-Currently there are four predefined user accounts and each account has-</p>
+Currently there are two predefined user accounts and each account has-</p>

 -   owner name
 -   username